fodorbalint/PathMaker/readme0.md

 <img align="top" src="References/4x3dist.svg" width="6" />

-Now: 2W -> 0B<br />
+Now: 2W -> 0B
-If we exited at the nearest white after entering, we have either not entered the area or not filled the black field.<br />
+If we exited at the nearest white after entering, we have either not entered the area or not filled the black field.
 Later: 2W -> 0B

 5 distance:

 <img align="top" src="References/5x3dist.svg" width="7" />

-Now: 0W -> 3B<br />
+Now: 0W -> 3B
-If we reserved the 3 black corners, the only way to end the first line on black is to move downwards after entry.<br />
+If we reserved the 3 black corners, the only way to end the first line on black is to move downwards after entry.
 Later: 0W -> 3B

 <!---->